 Radeon RX 560 and Radeon RX 460 are two budget mid-range graphics cards from AMD.
 Radeon RX 560 is a newer graphics card and an upgrade over RX 460.
-These graphics cards are aimed for gamers on budget who want to play each and every latest on decent graphics settings and resolution.
-On these graphics cards you can run latest games on medium to high settings at 1080p resolution with comfortable frame rates.
+These graphics cards are aimed at gamers on a budget who want to play each and every latest on decent graphics settings and resolution.
+On these graphics cards, you can run latest games on medium to high settings at 1080p resolution with comfortable frame rates.
 Both these graphics cards pretty much similar and offers almost similar kind of performance in games.
 This may confuse users on which card to get for their PC.
-So here in this post I am going to make a complete comparison between Radeon RX 560 and RX 460 graphics cards based on their specifications, performance and pricing.
+So here in this post, I am going to make a complete comparison between Radeon RX 560 and RX 460 graphics cards based on their specifications, performance, and pricing.

 |GPU Comparison||Radeon RX 560 GPU||Radeon RX 460 GPU|

 |GPU Name||Baffin XT||Baffin PRO|

 |Transistors||3000 million||3000 million|

 Both Radeon RX 560 and RX 460 come with 2GB and 4GB GDDR5 memory configuration having a memory interface of 128-bit.
 Also, the memory speeds of both these graphics cards are the same at 7000 MHz and offer the same amount of memory bandwidth which is 112 Gbps.